alsechemist/alsechemist-security-engineering/source/knowledge-base/knowledge-base.rst

 -----------

 * :doc:`Manipulating JSON Decoders in Wazuh <manipulation-json-decoders-wazuh/manipulation-json-decoders-wazuh>` - Understanding how to handle and control JSON Decoders in Wazuh
+* :doc:`Configuring Active Response for macOS Devices at Wazuh Manager <configuration-active-response-macos/configuration-active-response-macos>` - Learn how to configure active response for macOS agents

 Learning Notes
 --------------